jewettaij/visfd/doc/doc_filter_mrc.md

 ### -watershed-threshold  threshold

-If the "**-watershed-threshold**" argument is also supplied, then voxels whose intensity exceeds *threshold*, will be assigned to -1.
+If the "**-watershed-threshold**" argument is also supplied, then voxels whose intensity exceeds *threshold*, will be assigned to the *number of basins (whose depth lies below this value) + 1*.
+(Since this is an impossible value, these will be the brightest voxels in the image.
+ IE. They will have the highest intensity.)

 ### -watershed-maxima